restatedev/examples/python/patterns-use-cases/README.md

 Every request gets processed durably, and deduplicated based on the idempotency key.

 - The [client](durablerpc/client.py) that receives product reservation requests and forwards them to the product service.
-- The [Product service](durablerpc/product_service.py) is a Restate service that durably processes the reservation requests and deduplicates them.
+- The [Product service](durablerpc/app.py) is a Restate service that durably processes the reservation requests and deduplicates them.
 Each product can be reserved only once.

 <details>
 <summary><strong>Running the example</strong></summary>

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `python -m hypercorn --config hypercorn-config.toml durablerpc/product_service:app`
+2. Start the service: `python3 durablerpc/app.py`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

 Run the client to let it send a request to reserve a product: